PhD: ‘Roadside judgments in typical and atypical primary school children’. Department of Psychology, Royal Holloway, University of London

 Dr Catherine Purcell specialises in research that explores the link between perception and action in typical and atypical populations, in natural contexts, such as at the roadside.
 Catherine is currently leading a research project, which has been funded by the Road Safety Trust, to develop a virtual reality (VR) innovative game-based road safety education ‘’app”, which will be tested in Welsh primary schools.
 Catherine’s previous research has demonstrated that ‘egocentric’ software, such as first person games that directly simulate immersion in an artificial world, have a greater likelihood of upskilling children in road safety.
 This current project will allow children to practice the skills involved in road crossing whilst remaining safely in the classroom.

 Course Leader: BSc (Hons) Psychology with Developmental Disorders

 Course Leader: BSc (Hons) Psychology with Education

-In addition to the above, I teach developmental psychology and neuroscience across a range of undergraduate modules, and I am the module leader and lecturer for:
+In addition to the above, I teach developmental psychology and cognitive psychology across a range of undergraduate modules, and I am the module leader for:

 - PL1D115 – Introduction to developmental disorders

 - PL3S146 – Applying knowledge of developmental disorders to practice

 - PL3S147 – Management and support of individuals with developmental disorders

 - PL3S144 – Therapeutic interventions across the lifespan